Danchiku/data-visualization/README.md

 # Data visualization template
 "test.txt" is a preview how input files should look like for "data_read-plot-fit_template.py"
-- basic data visualization
 - automatic file reading
-- plot fitting
+- plot fitting with poly fit and custom equation
+- decimal comma instead of dot for EU numeric style